Third Age Trust update on Covid-19

 The u3a Radio Podcast comes out on the 17th of each month from 6am.

 Please find below the link to the latest National U3A radio 4 podcast [click here]

-Our Committee is now down to 6 members, which is the minimum permitted by our constitution.
+Our Committee is now down to 7 members.
 While we can get by with the basic functions required of the committee, we do need help with the following.